Location: Echo Lake, Yukon

 Information: But my roof doesn’t face South?
 This is a question we get a lot here at Solvest Inc. and this system proves you do not need a South facing roof to have solar as a viable option.
 This East-West array located in Yellowknife, allows for a more well-rounded solar production during the day.
 The benefit of arrays like this is the oversized East facing side can generate more in the morning and in the afternoon the West side can do the same.
 This allows for a more balanced power curve and allows for a customer to produce more than what could be produced by just a South-facing roof.

 Information: It only makes sense that solar goes hand-in-hand with battery storage solutions.
 Solvest has designed many off-grid and larger systems that use batteries to store the excess power generated.
 This means that off-grid customers can rely less on generators for power and larger commercial customers can protect expensive equipment from power outages and brownouts.
-This specific system was for an off-grid client who we installed solar for, along with this 17kWh lead nano-carbon battery bank.
+This specific system was for the Kluane Research Station, an off-grid client and included a 23.88kW solar array along with this 17kWh lead nano-carbon battery bank.
 A 17kWh storage system like this could potentially power a home for two days, depending on the electrical load.

 System Size: 6.4kW and battery storage solution